-What can you tell us about The Rooster zodiac sign?
+What can you tell us about the Rooster zodiac sign?

 The Chinese zodiac is based on an ancient mythological tale of the ‘’.
 Twelve representatives of the animal kingdom – including an ox, pig, rabbit and snake amongst others – took part, carrying with them a specific set of skills to get ahead in the race.
-The Rooster, while not as physically agile as the Horse or as crafty as the Rat, was able to use the means of a raft to get past the river obstacle in the race.
+The Rooster, while not as physically agile as the Horse or as crafty as the Rat, was able to use a raft as a means to get past the river obstacle in the race.
 He also showed his generosity by sharing his raft with the Goat and Monkey.
 With honest hard work, team values and intelligence he was able to overcome his limitations and finish the race just after the Monkey.

 What will the Year of the Rooster bring?

 Last year was the Year of the Monkey.
 As we know, monkeys are notorious for being mischievous.
 According to 2016’s Chinese New Year predictions, we could foresee the characteristics of the Monkey creating a fairly volatile economic climate.
 In comparison, the Rooster is more peaceful, so we can expect fewer fluctuations in key markets across the world.
 Also, roosters are the first one to rise and take charge of waking people up at the crack of dawn.
-Back in the day, our ancestors didn’t have alarm clocks, so we relied on the rooster.
+Back in the day, our ancestors didn’t have alarm clocks, so we relied on roosters.
 Hence, the Rooster embodies key leadership traits of responsibility, reliability, and intelligence.
-This year will act as a wake-up call and we can expect to see smoother tides across the global economy.
+2017 will act as a wake-up call and we can expect to see smoother tides across the global economy.

-2017 is also in the Fire element.
+This year is also in the Fire element.
 What does that mean?